Open-Attestation/adr/did-certificate-revocation.md

 | revoked | certificate has been temporarily or permanently revoked |
 | unknown | certificate not recognized by CA                        |

+## Certificate Transparency

+> **_NOTE:_** Certificate transparency was explored while writing this ADR but was found to be irrelevant for the purposes of the task: revoking DID-signed documents without a document store

+### What is Certificate Transparency?

+Certificate Transparency (CT) is an Internet security standard and open source framework for monitoring and auditing digital certificates.
+The standard creates a system of public logs that seek to eventually record all certificates issued by publicly trusted certificate authorities, allowing efficient identification of mistakenly or maliciously issued certificates.

+> **TLDR;** A CT log records all issued certificates for the purposes of monitoring dishonest certificate issuing activity.

+### What does Certificate Transparency aim to solve?

+How do you spot fradulent certificates?
+Without certificate transparency, it is possible to issue certificates for the purpose of

+1. Typo-squatting e.g. facevook.com
+2. Domain-squatting e.g. facebook.com-evil.com
+3. Confusable unicode characters e.g. facébook.com

+When a certificate is issued, the browser checks that the there is a valid certificate for the domain and displays the secure lock symbol.
+This may trick the user into thinking that the domain is legitimate.
+A certificate transparency log could allow, in this case, Facebook, to monitor certificates issued for domains that are similar to facebook.com, and contact the relevant CAs to revoke the certificates.

 # References:

 1. D. Cooper, S. Santesson, S. Farrell, S. Boeyen, R. Housley, W. Polk (2008).
 Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile.
 RFC 5280.
 Retrieved from https://datatracker.ietf.org/doc/html/rfc5280